eira-fransham/seismon/README.md

 theory it should still work or only require minor changes.

 I've implemented mod support outside of the original `id1` directory, and so far all the mods that are designed to work with the original Quake release work.
-I have tried Hipnotic, Rogue, Soul of Evil, and Xmen: Ravages of Apocalypse, and playing demos from all of these games works.
-I have run the entirety of the "Quake Done Quickest" demos (`qdqst`) so can confirm that all maps from the original game can be loaded and rendered correctly.
+I have tried Hipnotic, Rogue, Soul of Evil, Xmen: Ravages of Apocalypse, MALICE (all the cutscenes work but some of the regular levels have strange issues where entities are displayed with the wrong models), Omen, and Alien Quake.
+Playing demos from all of these mods work.

 A host of bugs and limitations from the original Richter were fixed.
 Inputs are no longer handled by an enum and you can define your own arbitrary `+action`/`-action` commands which can be bound, and arbitrary cvars which can have a system attached which will run when the cvar is changed.
 Commands are also implemented as systems, and so can have access to global state.

-There are still a couple of small pieces of code that use nightly Rust, but I hope to fix those soon.
+There are still a couple of small pieces of code that use nightly Rust, but I hope to fix those eventually.

 ### Help needed